vinaydhegde/testdriven-site/_posts/2017-08-02-01-part5-ecs-staging.markdown

 ##### *flask-microservices-users*

 Since the containers are already set up for this under the `testdriven-staging` Task Definion, we can just rename it.
 Create a new revision of `testdriven-staging` Task Definition, changing the name to `flask-microservices-users-td`.
-This will actually create a new Task Definion.
+This will actually create a new Task Definition.

 #### Services